Nogai Khan: De facto rule: 1266–1294

-Invasions of Bulgaria and of Eastern Roman Empire
+Invasions of Bulgaria and Byzantium

 In 1271 and 1274, Nogai led raids against Bulgaria and Byzantium.
-In the first raid, the East Roman Emperor Michael VIII avoided the battle and offered his daughter as wife for Nogai In 1277, a popular movement led by Ivaylo of Bulgaria gained the support of many soldiers and nobles and defeated a column of Mongols raiding into their territory.
-In 1278-79 Nogai, annoyed by the uprising, personally led a force into Bulgaria.
-He defeated the Bulgarians, raided the country, and besieged Ivaylo in Silistra, however he withdrew after three months.
-Ivaylo subsequently escaped the Mongol blockade and led a Bulgarian force to victory over Nogai's Byzantine allies at the Battle of Devina.
-In 1280 Ivaylo began to lose support among his followers, who were not interested in unending wars with the Byzantines, sections of the Bulgarian nobility, and Mongol raiding parties.
-The nobles subsequently elected George Terter I as emperor.
-Ivaylo decided to appeal to Nogai, personally appearing before him with a small group of followers asking the khan to make Ivaylo emperor again; Nogai at first received him warmly and invited him to a feast.
-But at the feast, with Ivaylo and Ivan Asen III seated to his sides, Nogai pointed at Ivaylo and said "He is an enemy of my father, the Emperor Michael VIII, and does not deserve to live."
+In the first raid, the Byzantine emperor Michael VIII avoided battle and offered his daughter as wife for Nogai.
+In Bulgaria in 1277, an anti-Mongol uprising led by Ivaylo of Bulgaria gained the support of many soldiers and nobles and defeated a column of raiding Mongols.
+In response, in 1278–79 Nogai personally led a force that defeated Bulgarian rebel forces, raided the country, and besieged Ivaylo in Silistra, however he withdrew after three months.
+Ivaylo subsequently escaped the Mongol blockade and led a Bulgarian force to victory over Nogai's Byzantine allies at Devina.
+In 1280 Ivaylo began to lose support among his followers who wanted to stop wars with Byzantium, sections of the Bulgarian nobility, and Mongol raiding parties.
+The Bulgarian nobility subsequently elected George Terter I as emperor, which prompted Ivaylo to appeal to Nogai make him emperor again.
+Nogai at first received Ivaylo warmly, but at the following feast, in which Ivaylo and Ivan Asen III were seated to Nogai's sides, Nogai pointed at Ivaylo and said "He is an enemy of my father, the Emperor Michael VIII, and does not deserve to live."
 Ivaylo was executed on the spot by Nogai's guards.
 Nogai considered executing Ivan as well, the second pretender to the Bulgarian throne, but his wife Euphrosyne requested he spare Ivan, and Nogai relented.
-Ivan was allowed to flee to Asia Minor.
-Nogai made the new Bulgarian Emperor George Terter his vassal.
+Ivan was allowed to flee to Anatolia.
+Nogai made the new Bulgarian emperor George Terter his vassal.
 After George's flight to Constantinople, Nogai set his close associate Smilets on the Bulgarian throne, keeping Bulgaria a vassal of the Golden Horde.